Arcanorum/rogueworld/DEPLOYMENT.md

 `sudo npm i pm2 -g`

-Then in the project root (/dungeonz), run:
+Then in the project root (/rogueworld), run:

-`pm2 start npm --name "Dungeonz game server" -- run server`
+`pm2 start npm --name "Rogueworld game server" -- run server`

 Wait a few seconds for the game server to finish starting and building the client files, then check it is running:

 `pm2 list`

-"Dungeonz game server" should appear in the list of running daemons.
+"Rogueworld game server" should appear in the list of running daemons.
 The terminal and your connection to the remote server can now be closed and the game will keep running.

 ## Misc info